susestudio/studio-help/200_create/300_howto/170_livecd.md

 Optionally, these discs can support installation from the live media to the hard drive as well.
 Most operating systems make disc burning easy.
-Once you have downloaded the file completely, simply right-click on the file and select something like "burn ISO file to disc".
+Once you have downloaded the file completely, simply right-click on the file and select something like "burn ISO file to disk".

 ## Notes to LiveCD/DVD